Aman9868/SQL-AI-Agents-Streamlit-App/Readme.md

 # 🚀 Usage
 Database Connection:

-In the sidebar, enter the following details to connect to your MySQL database:
+In the sidebar, enter the following details to connect to your database:

 - 🌐 Host
 - 👤 User